OliverOakley/project_two/README.md

 It creates each of our 4 services as their own container, with configuration for each as follows, where N = service number between 1 and 4:
 * serviceN: - Defines the new service.
 * container_name: serviceN - Names the container for the service.
-* build: ./serviceN - Tells the container what to build.
+* build: ./serviceN - Tells the container what to build, and from where.
 * image: serviceN:latest - Defines what image to use.
 * ports: - Configures the port for the service.